 Malta gaming license countries

 A Malta iGaming business-to-consumer license may be used in all countries that have not imposed any local prohibition or conditions on gaming.
-As noted above, within the European Union, the EU Freedom of Establishment law and subsequent Court of Justice ruling make it impossible for EU member states to restrict gaming from Malta in any way.
+As noted above, within the European Union, the EU Freedom of Establishment law and subsequent Court of Justice ruling makes it impossible for EU member states to restrict gaming from Malta in any way.
 By agreement between Malta and the USA, American citizens are not permitted to gamble on any Malta gaming site.

 MGA license registry